-Department of Transport (DoT) Working collaboratively with local • Central Area Transport Plan; Department of Hansport (Do1) government to develop strategic cycling Perth Parking Management Area; networks for the region and providing grant Public Transport for Perth in 2031; funding for implementation of Western Perth and Peel @ 3.5 Million; Australian Bicycle Network (WABN) routes Adstralian bicycle Network (WADIN) routes WA Bicycle Network.
-Public Transport Authority (PTA) The DTA is recognible for l·.
-Central Area Transport Plan; Public Transport Authority (PTA) The PTA is responsible for: Train services • • Public Transport for Perth in 2031 (draft); Number and frequency of bus routes • Perth and Peel @ 3.5 Million; throughout the City The table to the trimerity and Ensuring that bus stops comply with • Accessibility policy (2007). the Disability Standards for Accessible Public Transport, including constructing level concrete hard-stand boarding areas and up to 3m of pathway connecting to existing footpath networks Supporting the implementation of transit-supportive infrastructure by LGAs, including roadside bus shelters Work collaboratively with MRWA and local government to introduce bus priority lanes ╄ DevelopmentWA - Formally known as the DevelopmentWA is the State Government's East Perth Power Station Redevelopment; Metropolitan Redevelopment Authority central development agency, operating • Subiaco Oval and Princess Margaret Hospital Redevelopment (Subi East); (MRA) and Landcorp. across Western Australia with a diverse • portfolio of industrial, commercial and • Yagan Square; residential projects. or further context, portions of the NCPF area were once under the management of the East Perth Redevelopment Authority (a DevelopmentWA are responsible for the pr ecursor to the MRA) redevelopment of the East Perth Power Station.
+Department of Transport (DoT) Working collaboratively with local Central Area Transport Plan; · government to develop strategic cycling Perth Parking Management Area; networks for the region and providing grant Public Transport for Perth in 2031; funding for implementation of Western Perth and Peel @ 3.5 Million; Australian Bicycle Network (WABN) routes Transport @ 3.5 Million; and - WA Bicycle Network.
+Public Transport Authority (PTA) The PTA is responsible for: Central Area Transport Plan; Train services Public Transport for Perth in 2031 (draft); Number and frequency of bus routes Perth and Peel @ 3.5 Million; throughout the City Transport @ 3.5 Million; and Ensuring that bus stops comply with Accessibility policy (2007). the Disability Standards for Accessible Public Transport, including constructing level concrete hard-stand boarding areas and up to 3m of pathway connecting to existing footpath networks Supporting the implementation of transit-supportive infrastructure by LGAs, including roadside bus shelters Work collaboratively with MRWA and local government to introduce bus priority lanes DevelopmentWA - Formally known as the DevelopmentWA is the State Government's East Perth Power Station Redevelopment; Metropolitan Redevelopment Authority central development agency, operating Subiaco Oval and Princess Margaret Hospital Redevelopment (Subi East); (MRA) and Landcorp. across Western Australia with a diverse Elizabeth Quay; and portfolio of industrial, commercial and Yagan Square; residential projects.
+For further context, portions of the NCPF area were once under the management of the East Perth Redevelopment Authority (a DevelopmentWA are responsible for the precursor to the MRA) redevelopment of the East Perth Power Station.
 The eventual redevelopment of this site will further aid in the revitalisation of the wider North Claisebrook/East Perth area.
-Neighbouring Local Working collaboratively to ensure strong • Various Planning Schemes; Government Authorities connections between localities • Transport and Urban Design plans and policies; and Parking approaches.
-T. I
+Neighbouring Local Working collaboratively to ensure strong Various Planning Schemes; Government Authorities connections between localities Transport and Urban Design plans and policies; and The state of the s Parking approaches.